simonlatham155-tech/soundsation-archive/README.md

 - 27 December 1996 – Essential Selection: Best of 1996
 - Introduced by John Digweed as one of his favourite records of the year.
   “1996 has been a great year for me… as well as that I’ve been promoting the *Northern Exposure* album in America and the UK, which has both been really successful.
 I think one of my   favourite records of this year is a track by Soundsation and it’s called *Do You Feel It?*.
 Hope you like it, have a good Christmas and a happy new year.”

-- Later referenced on air as *John Digweed’s choice for 1996 by Pete Tong.
+Later referenced on air as *John Digweed’s choice for 1996 by Pete Tong.
+- On a subsequent BBC Radio 1 Essential Selection broadcast on 7 February 1997, Pete Tong referenced the track’s prior circulation, stating:
+“I do believe that was John Digweed’s big tune of ’96 actually — Soundsation ‘Do You Feel It?’.
+Mainly because he was the only one that had it, but we can all have it now.”

 Club support:
 - In addition to BBC Radio 1 support, the track was played by Sasha for example his residency set at Cream, Liverpool, and in international club appearances.
 The record remained in circulation across progressive DJ sets well beyond its initial release window.